learn-co-curriculum/phase-0-the-dom-introduction/README.md

 Recall that JavaScript is object-oriented.
 The DOM is available inside Chrome through two _variables_: `window` and `document`.

-The `window` variable points to an _object_ the represents Chrome's information about the browser, well, "window."
+The `window` variable points to an _object_ that represents Chrome's information about the browser, well, "window."
 It has many functions, but the main one is "it's a place where everything is."
 Not to be Zen here, but a browser without a `window` is like the universe before the Big Bang; there's just... _nothing_.